open/close all folders

 - Futari Wa Pretty Cure Splash Star's last lines are exactly this + We Will Meet Again.
 Of course, they eventually do.

 - Both Smile Pretty Cure! and DokiDoki!
 Precure thank their fans with a pastel image.
 The latter's is shown above.
+An "Thanks and Goodbye" end card sketch has been done for the final episode of every season since then.

 - Happiness Charge Pretty Cure invokes this for the franchise's Milestone Celebration with appearances from all 33 previous Cures note at the beginning of each episode.